Tennessee Pass: Railroad line

 The Denver & Rio Grande Western Railroad constructed a narrow gauge railroad over Tennessee Pass in 1881, first as a branch line to access mines near Red Cliff, but by the mid 1880s the line became part of its extension to the Aspen area constructed in order to beat the Colorado Midland's standard gauge route to the rich mining area.
 In 1890, a new standard gauge line was built from Pueblo, to Grand Junction, and jointly with the Colorado Midland Railway, a tunnel was constructed about 200 ft below the summit.
 In 1945, the old Tennessee Pass Tunnel was replaced by a newer tunnel.
 In recent times, the Rio Grande's Tennessee Pass line was the highest active mainline railroad mountain pass in the United States.
 The line, now owned by the Union Pacific Railroad (UP), is currently out of use but the tracks remain in place.

 Once the Moffat Tunnel and Dotsero Cutoff were constructed, the line through Tennessee Pass became a secondary route.
 The Moffat Tunnel route had a maximum grade of 2%.
 The western approach to Tennessee Pass has grades up to 3%.
 However, the eastern approach has a maximum grade of only 1.4%.

 The acquisition of the Southern Pacific by the DRGW in 1988 made Tennessee Pass once again the preferred transcontinental route.
 SP had a central route from California through to Kansas via Donner Pass, Tennessee Pass and trackage rights on the former Missouri Pacific route from Pueblo, Colorado into Kansas.
 The Moffat Tunnel route was kept in use.

+On November 22, 1994, a Southern Pacific train loaded with Taconite pellets, which had departed from Wisconsin and was headed for Utah, derailed on a curve while descending the western slope of the Pass; fortunately, there were no fatalities.
+While the lead locomotive remained intact and on the tracks, the other three locomotives and 51 of the 54 cars loaded with Taconite pellets derailed.
+Of the crew members, the engineer, seeing that a derailment was imminent, jumped from the cab and survived, though he suffered a broken leg, while his assistant, who had remained in the locomotive, was rescued unharmed.
+The train had departed from Pueblo the previous night, and after reaching the summit of the pass, the locomotives’ braking systems failed during the descent due to ice buildup on them.
+This caused the train, despite the crew’s efforts to apply the brakes, to spin out of control and derail at nearly 60 mph on a curve.